Online Master’s Programs in Database Management

 The first step in paying for your master’s degree is completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA allows you to apply for several different sources of aid from the federal government.
 Several school scholarships and private scholarships also ask for FAFSA data in order to determine student financial need.
 Afterwards, you should also seek out support from your school, your state government, private scholarship organizations, and your current employer.

-Completing the FAFSA can help connect you with federal grants, work-study opportunities, and low-interest student loans.
+- Federal Financial Aid Completing the FAFSA can help connect you with federal grants, work-study opportunities, and low-interest student loans.
 To receive support from the federal government, you must demonstrate financial need.
 Fill out the FAFSA as soon as possible after October 1 in order to qualify for the most aid possible.

-Many private companies and organizations offer scholarships for students preparing for careers in information technology.
+- Scholarships Many private companies and organizations offer scholarships for students preparing for careers in information technology.
 For example, the Generation Google Scholarship provides up to $10,000 per year for undergraduate and graduate students of color.
 Recipients must pursue a degree in computer science or a related field.

-Graduate schools often hire students to assist professors with teaching classes, leading discussions, conducting research, and grading assignments.
+- Graduate Assistantships Graduate schools often hire students to assist professors with teaching classes, leading discussions, conducting research, and grading assignments.
 These assistantships can help you finance your education and grow your professional network.
 Boston University’s Department of Computer Science offers graduate assistantships to students studying computer information systems.

-Some schools provide substantial tuition discounts to certain groups.
+- Tuition Discounts Some schools provide substantial tuition discounts to certain groups.
 For example, Southern New Hampshire University offers a 25% discount to military service members, as well as the spouses of service members on active duty.
 Other schools may discount tuition for Native American students, students with financial need, or students who previously earned a degree at the institution.